Lapin0t/phd-manuscript/main/03_substitution.typ

 #import "/lib/all.typ": *

-= A Categorical Treatment of Substitution
+= A Categorical Treatment of Substitution <ch-subst>

 Our generic OGS construction depends mainly on two broad technical fields: games and programming language syntax.
 Since we clarified games in the previous